Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations: Experiments

+Figure~\ref{fig:broyden-H-equation} also shows the different performance between ``good'' and ``bad'' schemes when $s<1$ or $s>1$, while the two algorithms perform similarly when $s=1$.
+Moreover, the ``bad'' scheme fails when $s=0.2$, showing that the ``bad'' scheme is nonrobust to underestimated Jacobian.
+However, the ``good'' scheme does not fail even for a large $s$ as well.

-Hence, by the results shown in Figures~\ref{fig:broyden-logsumexp-reg} and~\ref{fig:broyden-H-equation}, we may claim that the ``good'' and ``bad'' schemes indeed have their own applicable scenes.
-The rough conclusion is that ``good'' scheme is more suitable for small $\varkappa$ and underestimated initial approximate Jacobian (i.e., $s<1$), while the ``bad'' scheme is applied to large $\varkappa$ and overestimated initial approximate Jacobian (i.e., $s\geq1$).
-On the other hand, when we do not know the initial approximate Jacobian is underestimated or overestimated, the ``good'' scheme is preferred because its performance is robust to the choice of the initial approximate Jacobian and commonly achieves a fast convergence rate.
+In summary, by the numerical results shown in Figure~\ref{exp-figs}, we may claim that the ``good'' and ``bad'' schemes indeed have their own applicable scenes.
+The rough conclusion is that ``good'' scheme is more suitable for underestimated initial approximate Jacobian (i.e., $s<1$), while the ``bad'' scheme is applied to overestimated initial approximate Jacobian (i.e., $s\geq1$).
+On the other hand, when we do not know the initial approximate Jacobian is underestimated or overestimated, the ``good'' scheme is preferred because its performance is robust to the choice of the initial approximate Jacobian (Fig.~\ref{fig:s-plot}).